kosho-org/hls-46-plugin/README.md

 - speedHandler
   - calculates session speeds.
 It's called by urlHandler and ontimeupdate of html5 video.

-# Note

-## mode 0 (simple speed comparision)

-Currenlty, this mode only use Resource Timing API to calculate speed.
-Probalbly, this mode works on another media player like Video.js and so on.

-## Safari iOS

-They do not support transferSize on Resource Timing API.
-We can not get file size to calcuate speeds.
-As a workaround, I added media-filesize.js like the following:
-- ts_size["cb000.ts"]=272036;
-- ts_size["cb001.ts"]=271284;
-- ts_size["cb002.ts"]=271284;

-I plan to implement a new feasure to get the file size using the internal code of hls.js without filesize.js

 # Sample media files

 - cb.zip